 Because you will never see anything like it anywhere else in the world.

 Traveling to Cabo de la Vela was an eye-opening cultural experience, I learned a lot about the area and the Wauu people from our guide Jesus.
 You can read about these things, but seeing it with your own eyes is a whole other thing.

 This was my big question.
 After doing some initial research online and I realized it was possible to get to Punta Gallinas without a tour and it didn’t seem too difficult.
-Just a few busses and then haggle for a ride in a Jeep… simple!
+Just a few buses and then haggle for a ride in a Jeep… simple!

 However, as anyone who has backpacked knows things are a bit different on the ground…

 While I was in Minca I spoke to a few others who were heading there and they had been speaking to others who had had lots of problems getting there.
-You have to take a few different busses, then haggle your way onto a truck or Jeep.
+You have to take a few different buses, then haggle your way onto a truck or Jeep.
 Then when you finally get to Cabo de le Vela you need to find someone to take you to Punta Gallinas and back again.
 This all needs negotiating and the trip to Punta Gallinas you can’t do without a guide and the price is pretty set.

 In addition to this, I had spoken to people who had been without a tour to Cabo de la Vela Guajira and they made it to Punta Gallinas.
 Some loved it, others hated it because of all of the hassle to get that and also because of the poverty… More on this later though.

 A tour for people who ‘don’t do tours’